maaanarre/neural-network-from-scratch/README.md

 # neural-network-from-scratch

-This project is a simple example of how a neural network works.
-It is written in Python and uses only **NumPy**.
-This can help beginners understand how to build and train a neural network without using big libraries like TensorFlow or PyTorch.
+This is a  simple example of how a neural network works This can help beginners understand how to build and train a neural network without using big libraries like TensorFlow/pytorch

 ---

-## 📁 Files in This Project
+## Files

 ### 1. `Activation_Function.py`

 This file has the **activation functions**.
-These are used in the neural network to add non-linearity.
+These are used in the NN.
 It supports:

 - ReLU (Rectified Linear Unit)
 - Sigmoid